Agrosis/jcg/README.md

 or a `JsReader` can be directly inferred from the names and types of the parameters of a model.
 Therefore, given a Scala AST of a model, we can automatically generate code for them to do the job.

-`json-codegen` scans your Scala codebase for models and generates code (`JsWriters` and `JsReaders`) and dumps it to a directory of your choice.
+`jcg` scans your Scala codebase for models and generates code (`JsWriters` and `JsReaders`) and dumps it to a directory of your choice.

 Install